SeleniumHQ/selenium/clients/ruby/README.markdown

 Mission
 =======

- Provide a simple yet idiomatic Ruby API to write Selenium tests in Ruby.
-Gives you a straightforward way to write your Selenium tests in Ruby.
+ Provide a **lightweight, simple and idiomatic API to write Selenium tests in Ruby**.
+Focus is also on improving test feedback -- especially on failures -- by providing out-of-the-box **state-of-the-art reporting capabilities**.
+ With screenshots, HTML snapshopts and log captures, investigating test failures becomes a breeze.

 Install It
 ==========